Clinical-Genomics/cg_lims/README.md

 #### A arnold step is in fact a sample-step
 A step document in arnold is sample_id-step_id specific.
 We have collected all the information that we from experience know are relevant for us, into one sample-step centric document.
+We are not storing all process and artifact udfs in a step, only the once that are important for us outside the lims system - ex for trending, trouble shooting, report generation or whatever.

 This is the general model for a arnold step document.